pradeepkudukkil/specific-domain-backup-cpanel-to-remote-server/README.md

-Script for taking Specific domain backup in Cpanel to remote serevr
+Script for taking Specific domain backup in Cpanel to remote server
 ================

 Using this script you can take specific domain backup in cpanel, script also taking their domlog also and moved backup to remote server.